 This was first published in the print edition of Manushi journal, Issue no. 124 of 2001.

-The term kumbha-’pitcher, vase or flask”-refers to a yogic practice that falls within the rubric of pranayama or breath control techniques.
-The practice is called kumbhaka or “vase breathing”, and involves the “vase like” (i.e.expanded belly) diaphragm retention of breath.
-The purpose of this technique is to empty the prana from the right and left channels, and force them into the normally empty, central channel.
+The term Kumbha-’pitcher, vase or flask”-refers to a yogic practise that falls within the rubric of pranayama or breath control techniques.
+The practice is called kumbhaka or “vase breathing”, and involves the “vase-like” (i.e.expanded belly) diaphragm retention of breath.
+The purpose of this technique is to empty the prana from the right and left channels and force them into the normally empty, central channel.
 This reverses the normal flow of prana, and leads to its concentration within the brain, which is in a potential state for consciousness advancement.

 It is amazing to find that most Americans cannot believe that India has a very large number of its own indigenous social organisations (the equivalent of US non-profit organisations) that are not affiliated to Church institutions, or dependant on foreign patronage.
 Even many well meaning and intelligent Americans find it hard to accept such data about India’s social engagement, its people’s response to crises, its native wisdom and knowledge as capable of fueling progress.
 So, how does the American make sense of the prominent success of Indians in technology, medicine and other modern fields?
 They are merely seen as the West’s success in civilising and upgrading the “third world”.
 For most Americans, modernisation is synonymous with westernisation.
 Naturally, globalisation means westernisation.
 Colonialism is dead.
 Long live the West!